 83. Provision of Signage for Waste Storage Areas

-Prior to any Occupation Certificate being issued, a complete full set of English and traditional Chinese waste education signage (garbage, recycling and no dumping) must be installed in a visible location on every internal wall of all waste storage areas.
-Additionally, one set of English and Chinese garbage and recycling signage must be provided above every chute opening on every floor.
+Prior to any Occupation Certificate being issued, a complete full set of English waste education signage (garbage, recycling and no dumping) must be installed in a visible location on every internal wall of all waste storage areas.
+Additionally, one set of English and garbage and recycling signage must be provided above every chute opening on every floor.
 The signage must meet the minimum specifications below and must be designed in accordance with Council’s approved artwork.
 Waste signage artwork can be downloaded from Council’s website; www.thehills.nsw.gov.au.

 Flat size: 330mm wide x 440mm high